Can I Make a Carpal Tunnel Injury Claim?

 What Causes Carpal Tunnel Syndrome?

-Repetitive motion occurs where you make the same hand or wrist movements over and over.
-There are many different types of activities that may include repetitive hand or wrist motions, including some types of jobs.
+Repetitive motion involves making the same hand or wrist movements over and over.
+Lots of activities require repetitive hand or wrist motions, including some types of jobs.
 These include:

 • typing or data entry